Septic Tank – How Do I Empty My Septic Tank? – Answered By D.C. Merrett

 Protecting your tank.

-If your tank has been installed somewhere where you park your car, it is majorly advised that you don’t.
+If your tank’s installed somewhere where you park your car, you shouldn’t do so once it’s installed.
 Doing so is a huge concern as it can damage the pipes as well as the tank.
 It’s not advised to place anything heavy above the tank like concrete, as this will block access to the tank.
 This will also damage the tank as it’s not meant to hold weight.
 This can also cause odd pressure in the tank, which will affect the drainage field.

 The waste you flush can also damage your tank, as things like kitchen grease can clog your system.
 Things like cleaning chemicals will also kill the bacteria that consume the solid waste.
 This will end up with your tank filling up much quicker as your solid waste isn’t being broken down.

 Non-biodegradable waste can cause also blockages since these foreign objects can’t be broken down.
 This will cause major blockages which can’t be pumped out, increasing the chance of damage to your tank.
 A lot of people like to flush foreign objects.
 From cigarette stubs, cat litter to make up wipes, foreign objects like this won’t break down in the septic tank.
 The best way to avoid unnecessary damage to your septic tank is to throw these straight in the bin.

 Emptying a septic tank may seem costly at first but compared to the cost of a septic tank repair or replacement, it’s nothing.
 If a lot of residents around your area have septic tanks you can talk to a provider about area discounts.
 This will end up saving you money in the long run.

 The size of your tank will determine how regularly you need your tank emptied, so it’s best to consult with a professional on a proper maintenance plan to make sure you’re preventing any overfilling issues which can cause major issues & damage.

 It’s also a great idea to have your tank serviced & inspected whilst it’s being emptied so that the professional company can spot any issues that may be a problem down the line.